 Executor of a Will Checklist: Your Step-by-Step Guide

 After death, the executor of a will has a lot of duties.
 The executor is responsible for closing out the estate and carrying out the will of the deceased.
-If you’re named the executor (also called a personal representative), you’ll have many details to manage.
+If you’re named the executor of an estate (also called a personal representative), you’ll have many details to manage.
 This estate executor checklist for executing a will can help you more easily navigate the process while making sure none of your duties slip through the cracks.

 1. Obtain a Copy of the Death Certificate